Move to Heaven: Production

-Development
+Development and background

+The plot was inspired by an essay book entitled "Things Left Behind" by Kim Sae-byul, a "trauma cleaner" — cleaners who specialized in cleaning up after godoksa, deceased who died alone and isolated to the point where they are only discovered days later when their corpse decomposes.
+Writer Yoon Ji-ryeon first came across the book in 2015 and contacted Kim.
+She followed him on one of his jobs to witness it first-hand and found herself speculating about how the deceased person lived their life as she watched Kim pack up the person's belongings.

-In September 2019, it was reported that Kim Sung-ho would direct a series for Netflix, the story of which is inspired by an essay "Things Left Behind" by Kim Sae-byul, a former "trauma cleaner".
+In September 2019, it was reported that Kim Sung-ho would direct the series for Netflix.

 Casting

 On 17 December 2019, Netflix confirmed the lead casting of Lee Je-hoon and Tang Jun-sang for the series.
 On June 3, 2020, Netflix confirmed that Ji Jin-hee, Lee Jae-wook and Hong Seung-hee are to join the cast of the series.

 Filming

 As the infection due to COVID-19 pandemic was reported, the production of Move to Heaven, along with other Netflix original dramas, was stopped in late August 2020.
-On February 25, 2021 Netflix announced its future plans and time line for forthcoming projects including Move to Heaven.
+On February 25, 2021, Netflix announced its future plans and time line for forthcoming projects including Move to Heaven.
 On February 25, 2021, new stills from the TV series were released.

 Episodes

 Release

 The series was released on Netflix on May 14, 2021.
 All 10 episodes, each with running time of around 45 to 60 minutes, are available for streaming.
-It became 11th South Korean Netflix original series released on Netflix.
+It became the 11th South Korean Netflix original series released on Netflix.